karthikvkreddy/A_Start_to_EKS/Autoscaling/VPA/readme.md

 The above command will try to utilize slightly above 500 millicores (repeatedly using CPU for 0.5s and sleeping 0.5s).

-In a new terminal, wait for the  `vpa-updater` to launch a new helloearth pod.
+In a new terminal, wait for the  `vpa-updater` to launch a new helloworld pod.
 This should take a minute or two.
 You can monitor the pods with the following command.
 ```
 kubectl get --watch pods -l app=helloworld
 ```
-When a new `helloearth` pod is started, describe it and view the updated CPU and memory reservations.
+When a new `helloworld` pod is started, describe it and view the updated CPU and memory reservations.
 ```
 kubectl describe pod <new_helloworld_pod_name>
 ```